Bill & Ted's Excellent Adventures (1992 TV series)

-Bill & Ted's Excellent Adventures is an American live-action sitcom television series created by Clifton Campbell that aired on Fox from June 28 to August 9, 1992.
-It was based on the similarly-titled 1989 film, and is part of the Bill & Ted franchise.
+Bill & Ted's Excellent Adventures is an American teen sitcom created by Clifton Campbell that aired on Fox, much like the second season of the animated series of the same name, from June 28 to August 9, 1992.
+It was based on the similarly titled 1989 film, and is part of the Bill & Ted franchise.
 The series follows the misadventures of two time-traveling slackers as they travel into the distant past and future.

 Overview

-After the DIC Entertainment animated series was cancelled, it was supplanted by a live action version of the same name.
+After the DIC Entertainment animated series was cancelled, it was replaced by a live-action follow-up of the same name.
 The series was set to air during the 1991–92 television season, but production was delayed until Bill & Ted's Bogus Journey made a profit at the box office.
-The series ended up airing in the summer of 1992.
+The series was filmed in Vancouver, BC, Canada for financial considerations and ended up airing in the summer of 1992.